eriqande/CKMRpop/README.md

-The first vignette in the package demonstrates the use of most of the functionality in the package in the context of simulation of the life history of “Species 1” which looks like an elasmobranch that can be sampled while reproducing (or growing up) in a nursery estuary.
+The first vignette in the package demonstrates the use of most of the functionality in the package in the context of simulation of the life history of “Species 1” which looks like a fish that can be sampled at relatively early life stages.
 It can be found in the “articles” tab on package website, or you can go directly to it [here](https://eriqande.github.io/CKMRpop/articles/species_1_simulation.html).

 ## Literature Cited